TAPGAP1/TP_GT_BC_Repo/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.

 What does Filebeat watch for?
- - Filebeat collects data about the file system.
+ - It monitors the log files or locations that you specify and forwards them to Elasticsearch or Logstash for indexing.

 What does Metricbeat record?
- - Metricbeat collects machine metrics such as uptime or cpu usage.
+ - It collects metric data from your target servers such as CPU usage or uptime, or memory.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.